“Midway through life’s journey, I found myself in a dark wood…”

 A timely and thought-provoking corrective to the generalized fantasies about relationships that permeate our culture.
 This is not a practical guide on how to fix a relationship, but rather a challenge to greater personal responsibility in relationships, a call for individual growth as opposed to seeking rescue through others.

-If you’re feeling “stuck” in a relationship, there’s good reason.
+If you’re feeling “stuck” in a relationship, there’s a good reason.
 This book can help show you a bit more about how that process of projection works.

 I’m interested to hear from readers– what are some of the best existential books you’ve ever read?